-Common early-season mangos are Bombay Yellow, Malda, Pairi, Safdar Pasand, and Suvarnarekha; early to mid-seasons are Langra and Rajapuri; mid-season types include Alampur Baneshan, Alphonso, Bangalora, Banganapally, Dusehri, Gulab Khas, Zardalu, and K.O.
-11; mid-to-late-season are Rumani, Samarbehist, Vanraj, and K.O.
-7/5; and late types include Fazli, Safeda Lucknow, Mulgoa, and Neelum.
+Common early-season mangos are Bombay Yellow, Malda, Pairi, Safdar Pasand, and Suvarnarekha; early to mid-season are Langra and Rajapuri; mid-season types include Alampur Baneshan, Alphonso, Bangalora, Banganapally, Dusehri, Gulab Khas, Zardalu, and K.O.
+11; mid-to-late season are Rumani, Samarbehist, Vanraj, and K.O.
+7/5; and late-season types include Fazli, Safeda Lucknow, Mulgoa, and Neelum.

 Varieties sold in the United States are characterized by size, color, and firmness.
 The roundest variety is Haden, with bright yellow flesh and a firm texture.
 Kent is a soft, oval-shaped mango with a distinct tropical flavor.
 Tommy Atkins is shaped like Haden, but with a less robust flavor.